mheberger/upstream-delineator/README.md

 The good news is that errors can often be fixed by slightly moving the location of your watershed outlets.

-Repeat steps 3 to 6 to create a new outlets CSV file, or modifying your existing file, using revised coordinates.
+Repeat the above steps to create a new outlets CSV file, or modify your existing file, using revised coordinates.
 The script will automatically overwrite existing files without any warning, so first make sure to back up anything you want to save.